Beacons in Retail Bring New Big Data Opportunities

 “If customers don’t receive the level of customization they expect, they won’t hesitate to shop around.
 More than half (52%) of consumers are somewhat likely to switch brands if a company doesn’t make an effort to personalize their communications to them.”

 That’s it.
-Customers simply won’t stick around if they don’t feel brands and retailers are up to their expectations.
+Customers simply won’t stick around if they don’t feel brands and retailers are living up to their expectations.
 More importantly, with all the options and successful personalized campaigns out there, these shoppers will find what they’re looking for.

 Beacons enable the connection of offline and online data as well as the chance to streamline omnichannel marketing tactics.